ranfysvalle02/hacking-vectors/README.md

 ---

+**Ray: A Catalyst for Parallel Processing**

+To accelerate the embedding inversion process, we leverage the power of Ray, a versatile framework for parallel and distributed computing.
+Ray enables us to efficiently distribute tasks across multiple machines or cores, significantly speeding up the generation and evaluation of guesses.

+By parallelizing the process, we can simultaneously run multiple instances of the guess generation and evaluation function.
+This allows us to explore a wider range of possibilities and converge on the correct solution more quickly.

+Ray's simplicity and scalability make it an ideal tool for tackling computationally intensive tasks like embedding inversion, where time and computational resources are critical factors.

+---

 ## Privacy Risks in Dense Retrieval Systems

 Dense retrieval systems utilize embeddings to enhance search accuracy by capturing semantic similarities between queries and documents.
 However, their reliance on embeddings introduces potential vulnerabilities: